 This recipe is definitely a keeper and is going into our regular meal rotation.

 Print This Recipe

 1 tablespoon olive oil

-2 sweet potatoes (1 pound total), peeled and cut into a medium dice
+2 sweet potatoes (~1 pound total), peeled and medium diced

 4 cups chicken broth

-In a large pot, heat oil over medium-high heat.
-Add onion and garlic and cook until onion is translucent, about 6 minutes; season with salt & pepper.
-Add sausage and cook, breaking up meat with a wooden spoon until browned, about 5 minutes.
+In a large pot, heat oil over medium-high.
+Add onion and garlic and cook until onion is translucent, about 6 minutes; season with salt and pepper.
+Add sausage and cook, breaking up meat with a wooden spoon, until browned, about 5 minutes.

 Add sweet potatoes, broth, and 2 cups water and bring to a boil.
-Add pasta and cool 3 minutes less than package suggests.
-Reduce to a simmer, add greens and cook until pasta is tender and greens are wilted, about 4 minutes.
-Serve with Parmesan (be generous with it if you like cheese).
+Add pasta and cook 3 minutes less than package instructions.
+Reduce to a simmer, add greens, and cook until pasta is tender and greens are wilted, 4 minutes.
+Serve with Parmesan.

 Yield: 6 servings

 Three years ago: Honey Mustard Salad Dressing